 While the present day goalkeepers are quasi-sweepers who will come well off their lines to get to a ball, in 1994, even national team keepers were comparative spazzes.
-Similarly to how, in baseball, they make the fat kid the catcher, outside of Italy and Lev Yashin, the goalkeeper was usually the guy crazy enough to want to do it.
+Similarly to how, in baseball, they made the fat kid the catcher, outside of Italy and Lev Yashin, the goalkeeper was usually the guy crazy enough to want to do it.

 While today's keeper would never let an attacker get to an angled cross at the 6-yard box, especially if he knows his defenders are out of position, you couldn't always count on 1994 keepers to do the same.
 Romania's Florin Prunea was no match for Kennet Andersson.
 Belodedici didn't have enough time to re-engage with Andersson and Daniel Prodan apparently wanted no part of it.

 Not shown is that, a moment before, Patrik Andersson- no relation- flipped the ball to (probably Ingesson) to take the throw.
 As this Andersson is a defender, you can see him retreating at the very beginning of the clip.
 He apparently saw this defensive setup and wanted no part of it.
 Talk about serendipity!